The Rising Cost of Consumer Goods: Indians are Paying More for Less

 How are households coping with the rising cost of consumer goods?

-Families are struggling to keep up with the cost of daily items.
-This is making it hard for them to live comfortably.
-They’re having to spend less and make tough choices, affecting the whole economy.
+Families are struggling to keep up with the cost of daily items, making it hard for them to live comfortably.
+They’re having to spend less and make tough choices, which is affecting the whole economy.

 What can be done to address the rising cost of consumer goods?

 We need to tackle this issue from many angles.
-This includes government actions, company responsibility, and teaching consumers.
-We should work on reducing inflation, improving supply chains, and making things more transparent.
-This will help make things more affordable and support a strong economy.
+It includes government actions, company responsibility, and teaching consumers.
+We should reduce inflation, improve supply chains, and make things more transparent.
+It will help make things more affordable and support a strong economy.